 By addressing your anger, you can live a healthier life.

 With any psychological struggle, some techniques can help and there is always hope!
-Therapists are well-trained and can support you overcoming your complicated behavior.
+Psych Company therapists are well-trained and can support you overcoming your complicated behavior.

-If you think you could use anger management, contact a mental health therapist.
+If you think you could use anger management, contact a Psych Company mental health therapist.

 You should notice an improvement in your life, wellbeing and relationships.